| Title: | Tools for Analyzing IIDDA Datasets |

 basal_diseases_to_prune |

-Character vector of 'disease's to remove from 'data'. |
+Character vector of |

 find_unaccounted_cases |